Student loans and grants in the United Kingdom: Plan 3 (2016- present postgraduates)

+Like Plan 2 loans, the interest rates are at times capped when prevailing market rates are lower.
+In the table below, these occasions are marked with †.

+Plan 5 (2023- present)

+Plan 5 loans are offered in England only, and cover most courses started after 2023.
+Plan 5 loans are written off 40 years after they became eligible for repayment.

 Repayment from overseas

 Graduates who spend time overseas for more than three months are required to fill in an Overseas Income Assessment Form theoretically to provide the Student Loan Company with a way of fixing repayments during that time in fixed instalments over twelve months.
 This fixed schedule highlights another inflexibility of the overseas repayment mechanism when compared to the UK PAYE scheme.
 In addition a reassessment can be applied for when moving between countries with different threshold bands.

 The mechanism for repaying post-2012 loans if the debtor has moved overseas is much the same as for those still in the UK: the same 9% of gross income over a specified threshold (set in pounds sterling) applies, except that the threshold is varied by country, ostensibly to take into account differences in salaries, cost of living, etc., when compared to the UK.
 For example, in Poland, the 2012 threshold was £7,005 for Plan 1 loans (cf. £17,495 in the UK), and between £8,400 and £16,400 for Plan 2 loans (cf. the lower and upper bounds of £21,000 and £41,000 for UK earners).
 The thresholds are reviewed at an unspecified time each year.
 If a recipient of a loan does not return an Overseas Income Assessment Form, a default monthly repayment amount, which also varies by country, will be applied.
 This figure is based on twice the country's national average income and so is potentially quite large.
-However, the SLC's record in pursuing money from students in a foreign country is extremely poor, with 45% of such loans in 2012 in arrears of repayment or actually written off (see below).